 - 1 tablespoon maple syrup (optional)

-- Peel and chop the sweet potatoes into approximately 1-inch chunks.
-Add the chunks to the bowl of a pressure cooker.
+- Peel and chop your sweet potatoes into approximately 1-inch chunks.
+Place the chunks into the base of a 6-quart or 8-quart pressure cooker.

 - Add the salt, thyme, and cinnamon to the sweet potatoes and toss to combine.